Your service name will be used in naming your resources like log groups, ECS services, etc.

 Map

-Key-value pairs that represent secret values from AWS Systems Manager Parameter Store that will be securely passed to your service as environment variables.
+Key-value pairs that represent secret values from AWS Systems Manager Parameter Store or AWS Secrets Manager that will be securely passed to your service as environment variables.

 storage